 Arrack is the drink of working people of Sri Lanka.
 This alcoholic drink is virtually available at every corner of the island.
 It also can be described as the most favourite alcoholic drink on the island.
 Some men gather into the local arrack bars and sip a glass or arrack after hard work of the day.
 It gives them some physical strength.
 The local bars are the best location to mingle up with working men of Sri Lanka.
 This alcoholic beverage is made of distilled coconut syrup and can be consumed as a mixture of fruit juice, water, soft drinks and all other beverages.

-Wear a sarong
+Wear a Sarong

-Sri Lankans are very enthusiastic about the fashion.
+Sri Lankans are very enthusiastic about fashion.
 All the new fashions appear in Italy available in Sri Lankan shopping complexes within a short period of time.
-But, Native people are extremely cautious with selecting the suitable dresses for them.
+But, Native people are extremely cautious about selecting suitable dresses for them.
 Sri Lankans are very conservative when it comes to dressing code and they are reluctant to show up the body for outsiders.
 They usually choose cotton dresses, which is suitable for warm and humidity of the environment.
-Even though they love to dress up in modern dresses, Sri Lankans give the priority to the traditional dresses such as Sari and Sarong in all important occasions and festivals.
+Even though they love to dress up in modern dresses, Sri Lankans give the priority to traditional dresses such as Sari and Sarong in all important occasions and festivals.
 Sarong is the traditional dress of men while sari is the traditional dress of women.

 Visit a temple on a full moon day